-We believe that the good results of our approach compared to much recently published and unpublished work in material reconstruction is that we primarily developed our method on real data.
-The fundamental challenge for working on material and lighting reconstruction is the lack of available ground truth information for real datasets.
-Our solution to this problem was to work with real data and try to improve surface reconstruction as our main metric by experimenting with different materials and lighting decompositions as a regularizer.
-While we could not really measure the success of the material and lighting reconstruction directly, we could indirectly observe improvements in the surface metrics.
-By contrast, most recent and concurrent work uses surface reconstruction and real data more as an afterthought.
-This alternative route is to first focus on developing increasingly complex material and lighting reconstruction on synthetic data.
+We believe our approach outperforms recent work because it was developed primarily on real data.
+The fundamental challenge in material and lighting reconstruction is the lack of available ground truth information for real datasets.
+Our solution was to work with real data and improve surface reconstruction as our main metric by experimenting with different materials and lighting decompositions as a regularizer, indirectly measuring the success of material and lighting reconstruction through surface metrics.
+By contrast, most recent works~\citep{dip,Physg,Indirect} use surface reconstruction and real data more as an afterthought, focusing instead on increasingly complex material and lighting reconstruction with synthetic data.
 However, we believe that this typically does not translate as well to real data as our approach.